 I Want To...

 Enter the last name, specialty or keyword for your search below.

 600 N. Wolfe Street

 Sheikh Zayed Tower

-Kiemanh Pham, M.D., MPH, assistant professor of medicine at The Johns Hopkins University School of Medicine, earned a medical degree at the New York University School of Medicine and a masters in public health at The Johns Hopkins University Bloomberg School of Public Health.
-He completed a residency in emergency medicine at Kern Medical Center in Bakersfield, CA, in 2009 and a fellowship in international emergency medicine at The Johns Hopkins University.
+Kiemanh Pham earned a medical degree at the New York University School of Medicine and a master’s degree in public health at the Johns Hopkins Bloomberg School of Public Health.
+He completed a residency in emergency medicine at Kern Medical Center in Bakersfield, California, in 2009 and a fellowship in international emergency medicine at The Johns Hopkins University in 2011.